japila-books/spark-sql-internals/docs/spark-sql-Dataset-basic-actions.md

 NOTE: `explain` uses link:spark-sql-LogicalPlan-ExplainCommand.adoc[ExplainCommand] logical command that, when link:spark-sql-LogicalPlan-ExplainCommand.adoc#run[executed], gives different text representations of link:spark-sql-QueryExecution.adoc[QueryExecution] (for the Dataset's link:spark-sql-LogicalPlan.adoc[LogicalPlan]) depending on the flags (e.g. extended, codegen, and cost which are disabled by default).

-`explain` then requests `QueryExecution` for the link:spark-sql-QueryExecution.adoc#executedPlan[optimized physical query plan] and link:spark-sql-SparkPlan.adoc#executeCollect[collects the records] (as link:spark-sql-InternalRow.adoc[InternalRow] objects).
+`explain` then requests `QueryExecution` for the link:spark-sql-QueryExecution.adoc#executedPlan[optimized physical query plan] and link:SparkPlan.md#executeCollect[collects the records] (as link:spark-sql-InternalRow.adoc[InternalRow] objects).

 [NOTE]
 ====